Nuclear weapons tests in Australia: Opposition

 Opposition to the tests grew throughout the 1950s.
 A poll in 1957 found that almost half the population was against them.

+Health Effects

+The British Nuclear Test Veterans Association (BNTVA) was set up in 1983 to gain recognition and restitution for personnel who took part in British and American tests in Australia.

+Veterans have claimed that they were treated as 'human guinea pigs' and that lives have subsequently been ruined as the testing had negative medical effects that last for generations, including cancers and children born with disabilities and genetic defects.
+The veterans disagree with the Ministry of Defence that there is no correlation between health effects and the tests, and that “no information is withheld”.

 Documentation

-Several books have been written about nuclear weapons testing in Australia.
-These include Britain, Australia and the Bomb, Maralinga: Australia's Nuclear Waste Cover-up and My Australian Story: Atomic Testing: The Diary of Anthony Brown, Woomera, 1953.
+Several books have been written about the testing including Britain, Australia and the Bomb, Maralinga: Australia's Nuclear Waste Cover-up and Atomic Testing: The Diary of Anthony Brown, Woomera, 1953 from the My Australian Story series.

 In 2006 Wakefield Press published Beyond belief: the British bomb tests: Australia's veterans speak out by Roger Cross and veteran and whistleblower, Avon Hudson.
+Investigative journalist Susie Boniface wrote Exposed: The Secret History of Britain's Nuclear Experiments in 2024.